kaveenhyacinth/Project-Timadoro/PROJECT_POLICY.md

 * Shameera Carrim

 ### Members
-* Kaveen Hyacinth
+* KH1010 - Kaveen Hyacinth
-* Kavinda Nirushana
+* KN1024 - Kavinda Nirushana
-* Rishitha Adithya
+* RA1017 - Rishitha Adithya
-* Sasani Nimasha
+* SN1018 - Sasani Nimasha
-* Shameera Carrim
+* SC1021 - Shameera Carrim

+## BRANCH DECLARATION

+When creating a new branch please use following policy

+1.1 Use member code which is in the Members section as a prefix with underscore
+> As an instance when shameera creating a branch the prefix should be **SC1021_**

+1.2 Use an intuitive single word name with a number optional in UPPERCASE
+> AS an instance when creating a freature the branch can be **FEATURE-1** or **FEATURE** etc.

+1.3 Use the combination of above 1.1 and 1.2 when creating a new branch
+> When Shameera Carrim is creating a new feature branch it should be like **SC1021_FEATURE-1** etc.

 ## PACKAGE DECLARATION